-Most of the chromium in people’s diet comes from processing or storing food in pans and cans made of steel which can contain up to 18% chromium.
+Most of the chromium in people’s diet comes from processing or storing food in pans and cans made of steel, some of which can contain up to 18% chromium.
 Trivalent chromium is found in a wide range of foods, including:

 - Whole-grain products such as breakfast cereals

 - Green beans

 The amount of chromium in the body can be decreased as a result of a diet high in processed and simple sugars such as sucrose and fructose, both of which increase the excretion of the metal through urine.